cozmosisosis/Mylist/README.md

 <h5><p>
-	All previous items are saved into a db allowing you to check for any items you may have forgotten to add
+	All previously added items are saved in the db ( unless you want to delete them )
 </p></h5>
 	<ul><h6>
 	<li>